-- (A) Under Dispenser Containment Sump.
-Except for UST systems that do not have a dispenser, each UST system shall comply with the following requirements: - (i) On or after {insert effective date of the regulations}: - (I) Each UST system installed shall be equipped with under-dispenser containment sumps that comply with the requirements specified in subparagraph (C) of this subdivision; - (II) Each under-dispenser sump installed, replaced or repaired shall comply with the requirements specified in subparagraph (C) of this subdivision; and - (ii) On or after {insert date two years from the effective date of the regulations} no owner or operator shall use an UST system with a dispenser, unless such dispenser is equipped with an under-dispenser containment sump that complies with the requirements specified in subparagraph (C) of this subdivision. - (B) Piping Containment Sump. - (i) Each UST system installed shall be equipped with piping containment sumps that complies with the requirements specified in subparagraph (C) of this subdivision; - (ii) Each piping containment sump installed after {insert the effective date of the regulations} shall comply with the requirements specified in subparagraph (C) of this subdivision; and - (iii) On or after {insert date two years from the effective date of the regulations}, no UST system shall be used, unless such UST system is equipped with piping containment sumps that complies with the requirements specified in subparagraph (C) of this subdivision. - (C) Each under-dispenser containment sump or piping containment sump, as applicable, shall: - (i) Prevent any liquid that may accumulate in such containment sump, including liquid from the piping or pump, and liquid from the dispenser from leaving the containment sump; - (ii) Be capable of immediate visual inspection and provide immediate access to the components of such sump and the components contained therein; - (iii) Be equipped with an alarm or other device such as a sensor that is capable of immediately alerting the owner or operator whenever any liquid, including precipitation, is present in any such sump.
-The alarm or other device shall: - (I) Operate as intended: - (II) Not be removed, disabled, or otherwise rendered inoperable; and - (III) Be located so that any liquid present in such sump can be detected. - (6) Dispensers.
+- (i) Each UST system installed shall be equipped with piping containment sumps that comply with the requirements specified in subparagraph (C) of this subdivision; - (ii) Each piping containment sump installed after {insert the effective date of the UST regulations} shall comply with the requirements specified in subparagraph (C) of this subdivision; and - (iii) On or after {insert date two years from the effective date of the UST regulations}, no UST system shall be used, unless such UST system is equipped with piping containment sumps that comply with the requirements specified in subparagraph (C) of this subdivision. - (C) Each under-dispenser containment sump or piping containment sump, as applicable, shall: - (i) Prevent any liquid that may accumulate in such containment sump, including liquid from the piping or pump, and liquid from the dispenser from leaving the containment sump; - (ii) Be capable of immediate visual inspection and provide immediate access to the components of such sump and the components contained therein; - (iii) Be equipped with an alarm or other device such as a sensor that is capable of immediately alerting the owner or operator whenever any liquid, including precipitation, is present in any such sump.
+The alarm or other device shall: - (I) Operate as intended: - (II) Not be removed, disabled, or otherwise rendered inoperable; and - (III) Be located at the lowest point within the containment sump so that any liquid present in such sump can be detected. - (6) Dispensers.
 On or after {insert date two years from the effective date of the regulation}, all dispensers shall be equipped with the following: - (A) A breakaway device compatible with the oil or petroleum liquid being dispensed that is installed in a vehicle fueling hose that separates when excessive pulling force is applied to the hose, including when a vehicle leaves the dispenser area with the nozzle from the fueling hose still in the vehicle fill pipe.
 When excessive pulling force is applied to such hose, a breakaway device shall prevent the flow of liquids from either section of the parted hose as well as protect the dispenser from damage; and - (B) A shear valve or crash valve that, when fueling occurs under pressure, automatically shuts off the flow of fuel to the dispenser in the event of a fire inside the dispenser or a severe impact to the dispenser; and - (C) A mechanism or a design for ensuring that a fuel dispensing hose is not on the ground when such hose is not in use.

-(f) [Transfer of facilities]Installation
+(f) [Transfer of facilities] Installation